 Hülya Kosar Altinyelken

 Is Assistant Professor of Education and International Development at the Department of Child Development and Education at the University of Amsterdam.
-Her research interests cover a wide range of topics including migration and education, education policy transfer, education reforms, curriculum change, child-centered pedagogy, teachers, coping and support within the EU context, and gender.
+Her research interests cover a wide range of topics including migration and education, education policy transfer, education reforms, curriculum change, child-centred pedagogy, teachers, coping and support within the EU context, and gender.

 Orhan Agirdag (PhD) is an Assistant Professor of Education at the University of Amsterdam.
 His main research interests include stratification in education, educational policy, teacher education, multilingualism, and religiosity in education.
 Dr. Agirdag is a recipient of a Veni-grant from the Netherlands Organization for Scientific Research (NWO).